codyOneal/alx-system_engineering-devops/0x00-shell_basics/README.md

-a script that prints the absolute path of the current working directory Display the contents list of your current directory Script that changes the working directory to the user's home directory Display current directory contents in a long format Display current directory contents, including hidden files using long format display current directory contents, long format with user and group IDs displayed numerically and hidden files
+-A script that prints the absolute path of the current working directory -Display the contents list of your current directory -Script that changes the working directory to the user's home directory -Display current directory contents in a long format -Display current directory contents, including hidden files using long format -Display current directory contents, long format with user and group IDs displayed numerically and hidden files -Create a script that creates a directory